 Did you know “Git” itself has a meaning?
-Git is referred to a program that helps in tracking the changes made to a particular file.
+Git is referred to as a program that helps in tracking the changes made to a particular file.
 Once we have installed Git, a project is initialized to create a git repository.
 This “repository” is the element that helps in tracking.
-In these two software GitHub and GitLab, as the name suggests are both web-based git repositories.
-Now next we should also know about 2 types of version control models.
-One of them is client-server the developers have a single repository with a single point of failure and the other is distributed, where each developer works on their own local version of the repository and changes are shared separately along with keeping a master copy of the source code.
+These two software GitHub and GitLab, as the name suggests, are both web-based git repositories.
+Now next, we should also know about 2 types of version control models.
+One of them is client-server; the developers have a single repository with a single point of failure, and the other is distributed, where each developer works on their own local version of the repository and changes are shared separately along with keeping a master copy of the source code.

-In a modern-day software development lifecycle we can’t thank enough the role git-based repositories plays because of the complex environment it is trying to place itself with many collaborative team members, frequent modifications to a code and share of technical requirements within team members.
+In a modern-day software development lifecycle, we can’t thank enough for the role git-based repositories plays because of the complex environment it is trying to place itself with many collaborative team members, frequent modifications to a code and share of technical requirements within team members.
 There are some key advantages which the service includes.
 The first one is about streamlining the process of development of the software.
-In case of multiple projects, a team is handling, all of them goes to this single place and that’s the number 2 benefit of Git based repositories.
-Another major advantage is having a clear history of the changes, so that any feature related change which needs to be undone can be just a click of a button.
+In the case of multiple projects a team is handling, all of them goes to this single place, and that’s the number 2 benefit of Git-based repositories.
+Another major advantage is having a clear history of the changes so that any feature related change which needs to be undone can be just a click of a button.
 Amidst a lot of similarities like tracking, integration strategies, description templates, merge approval flowchart etc.

 Head to Head Comparison Between GitLab vs GitHub (Infographics)